 Make sure any doctor or dentist who treats you knows that you are using this medicine.
 You may need to stop using this medicine several days before having surgery or medical tests.

 Alcohol, narcotic pain relievers, or sleeping pills may cause you to feel more lightheaded, dizzy, or faint when used with this medicine.
 Tell your doctor if you are drinking alcohol or using pain relievers or sleeping pills.

 This medicine may affect blood sugar levels.
 Diabetic patients may notice a change in the results of your blood or urine sugar tests.
 Talk to your doctor if you have any questions.

 Do not take other medicines unless they have been discussed with your doctor.
-This especially includes potassium supplements or salt substitutes that contain potassium, since they may change your blood potassium levels, or over-the-counter (nonprescription) medicines for appetite control, asthma, colds, cough, hay fever, or sinus problems, since they may tend to increase your blood pressure.
+This especially includes prescription or over-the-counter (nonprescription) medicines for appetite control, asthma, colds, cough, hay fever, or sinus problems, and herbal or vitamin supplements, since they may tend to increase your blood pressure.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.